tarzan/leaked_passwords/README.md

       )
 ```

 ## Installation

-The package can be installed by adding `leaked_passwords` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `:leaked_passwords` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do